eeue56/jump-to/README.md

 ### Shorcuts

-- ctrl-b: enable / disable the extension.
+- Ctrl-b: enable / disable the extension.
 - k: click on links by typing their randomly generated two letter ids.
 Type the first letter to narrow it down.
 - /: click on links by searching for the contents of their innerText.
 Type the string to narrow it down, automatically clicking once one link-jump is left.
 - Backspace when there's current input: go back one step.